tigoe/mqtt-examples/arduino-clients/readme.md

 [See the source code]({{site.codeurl}}/arduino-clients/MqttLightSensor/MqttLightSensor.ino)

 This example reads lux and color temperature levels from an AMS [TCS34725 light and color sensor](https://ams.com/en/tcs34725) using Adafruit's Adafruit_TCS34725 library.
+It also reads the MAC address of the WIFi radio and uses it as a unique ID to send in the MQTT message.
 It follows the same structure as the basic example described above.
+This example also shows how to send JSON strings with just the String object.

 ## MqttClient_SensorENS160Sender